Rart3x/42-matcha/README.md

 docker compose up
 ```

+Once deployed, access the frontend at http://localhost:4000 and the Mailhog interface at http://localhost:8025
+to view emails sent by the application.

+You may want to set the APP_HOST environment variable to the address of your machine if you want to access the application
+from another device.

 ### SMTP server

 For assessment purposes, we shipped the project with a fake SMTP server, Mailhog, that will allow you to see the emails